Maize

 ssh [x500]@cs-u-maize.cs.umn.edu

 You will be prompted to enter a password.
-Use the password that was given to you during Maize account creation, not your regular UMN password.
+This password is not synchronized with your regular UMN password.

 NOTE: You must be connected to the University’s eduroam network to access Maize.
 This requirement may be circumvented using the UMN VPN